 If nothing else works, a factory reset clears corrupted firmware settings that can cause complete unresponsiveness.

-Warning: A factory reset erases all settings - your WiFi name and password, port forwarding rules and any custom configuration.
-You will need to set everything up again.
+Warning: This erases all settings - your WiFi name and password, port forwarding rules and any custom configuration.
+You'll need to set everything up from scratch.

 Frequently Asked Questions